jose-elias-alvarez/null-ls.nvim/README.md

 - Completion

+On Neovim 0.6.0, null-ls also supports the following:

+- Diagnostics on save

+- Project diagnostics (experimental)

 null-ls includes built-in sources for each of these features to provide out-of-the-box functionality.
 See [BUILTINS](doc/BUILTINS.md) for instructions on how to set up sources and a list of available sources.